edjw/edjw-old-blog/posts/2017-06-15-a-simplistic-post-on-liberalism-and-christianity.md

 1. I also disagree with Tim Farron's comments that being a liberal leader and a "faithful Christian" is irreconcilable.
 There are lots of liberal Christians.

-1. It *helps* to be a Christian who embraces people of all sexualities and is pro-choice if you want to be a liberal leader.
+1. If you want to be a liberal leader who is also a Christian, it *helps* (politically) to be a Christian who embraces people of all sexualities and is pro-choice.

 1. I do however think that you can hold personal views that are illiberal and still be a liberal politician so long as you don't impose your personal views on others.